 How many churches are needed to fulfill the Great Commission in your target area?
 How many churches are needed so that every man, woman and child in this target will be able to see, hear and understand the Gospel message in a culturally relevant way?
 Begin praying and asking God to lead you in doing what He wants done.
-How many churches are needed so that every man, woman and child in this target will be able to see, hear and understand the Gospel message in a culturally relevant way?
+How many churches are needed so every man, woman and child in this target will be able to see, hear and understand the Gospel in a culturally relevant way?

-- Determine your share: How many of these churches does God want you to believe Him for in your ministry? - Select your starting location: Where will you begin?
+- Determine your share: How many churches does God want you to believe Him for in your ministry? - Select your starting location: Where will you begin?
 Where are the people most responsive?
-Paul usually found the receptive people first in the synagogue.
-Then he worked out from there through the network of relationships. - Select your methods: What were one or two of the greatest needs of the people in the community?
-What methods will you use to meet the needs of the people?
-What methods are working with good results in other churches in the area?
+Paul usually found the most receptive people in the synagogue.
+Then he worked out through networks of relationships. - Select your methods: What were one or two of the people's greatest needs in the community?
+What methods will you use to meet these needs?
+What methods have good results in other churches in the area?
 What resources are available to you for these methods?
 What are you gifted and able to do? - Determine your resources: What resources are available and share the same vision?
-Are there others you can share this vision with and cooperate in the goal being reached?
+Are there others you can share this vision with and cooperate in the goal?
 What labor, finances, and gifted individuals are available to you?
 Do the churches in the area have a desire for evangelism and church planting?
 Are they open to working together or with you in your efforts?
 Are they open to pray for evangelism and church planting efforts and for God to make Himself known in the lives of people in their communities? - Do people have an understanding or belief in God or Jesus Christ?
 At what point will you have to begin your sharing of the Gospel message? (e.g. Can you start with Jesus Christ or do you have to begin with the existence of a supreme, creator God?)